wtsi-ssg/image-creation/README.md

 # image-creation

 The consistency of systems is important both in software development and in science.
-This repository holds a worked example of using [Packer](https://www.packer.io/) to generate an image.
+This repository holds a worked example of using [Packer](https://www.packer.io/) to generate an image which contains packages not in the original image (in particular, a compiler).
 This image can then be deployed easily via OpenStack, AWS or Vagrant (using virtualbox).

 When Packer is used on AWS and OpenStack it takes a base image and runs process to arrive at a second useful image.
 When Packer is run on Vagrant it installs the machine from a ISO file.